: Wallowa Lake by Leon Werdinger

 Cool Lakes for Summer Retreats

-Freshwater escapes for paddling, hiking, swimming, fishing, camping and more.
+Freshwater escapes in Oregon for paddling, hiking, swimming, fishing, camping and more.

 Advertisements

-Oregonians wait all year for summer, when there are so few clouds in the sapphire-blue sky that we forget they were ever overcast.
-But on the dog days when the heat becomes too much to bear, we head for the lakes to cool our worries in still waters.
-From a painterly alpine lake in the Wallowas to a quiet multifingered lake on the Coast, here are a few lake retreats all across Oregon, where you can paddle, motor boat, hike, cast a line — or do nothing but chill on the shore with a cold drink in hand.
+Many Oregonians wait all year for summer, when there are so few clouds in the sapphire-blue sky that we forget they were ever overcast.
+But on the dog days when the heat becomes too much to bear, we head for the lakes to chill in still waters.
+From a painterly alpine option in the Wallowas to a quiet spot on the Coast, here are lake retreats all across Oregon where you can paddle, motorboat, hike or cast a line.

-• Wear a properly fitted life jacket — it’s required for ages 13 and under and highly recommended for others regardless of age.
-It may just save your life if you end up splashing into the water unexpectedly, especially in cold water temperatures.
+• Wear a properly fitted life jacket — it’s required for ages 12 and under on boats and highly recommended for others regardless of age, especially in cold water temperatures.
 Many lake areas have free life jacket loaner kiosks if you don’t have your own.

-• Once you’re on the water, beware of changing winds or other boats creating large waves or wakes.
+• When you’re paddling, beware of changing winds or other boats creating large waves or wakes.
 Know how to maneuver into waves to avoid being swamped.

-• Ask an expert about the right type of leash to purchase for your board, since the wrong type can be fatal if you fall and get tangled.
-Quick-release leashes attach to your life jacket and board, and are highly recommended when paddling on any moving water with obstructions like fallen trees from riverbanks.
+• Ask an expert about the right type of leash to purchase for your paddleboard, since the wrong type can be fatal if you fall and get tangled.
+Quick-release leashes attach to your life jacket and board, and are highly recommended when paddling on any moving water.

-• Stay close to shore and avoid fast-moving waters if you’re newer to boating.
+• Stay close to shore and avoid fast-moving waters if you’re newer to water sports.

-• Finally, paddlers with boats 10 feet and longer are required to purchase and have on hand their Waterway Access Permit, which can be purchased online.
+• Paddlers are required to purchase and have on hand a Waterway Access Permit, which can be purchased online.

 Load up your family along with your sense of adventure and enjoy those lake vibes.